ronin-rb/ronin-db/man/ronin-db-passwords.1.md

 ## NAME

-ronin-db-passwords - Manages all Passwords in the database
+ronin-db-passwords - Manages all passwords in the database

 ## SYNOPSIS